-The Company's Management Board of Directors is responsible for the other information.
-The other information comprises the information included in the Company's Annual Report, but does not include the financial statements and our auditor's report thereon.
+The Company's Management and Board of Directors is responsible for the other information.
+The other information comprises the information included in Other Section of Annual Report, but does not include the financial statements and our auditor's report thereon.
 The Company's annual report is expected to be made available to us after the date of this auditor's report.